codefoodbar/codefoodbar.github.com/_posts/2010-09-21-meetup-5-cafe-steinhof.markdown

 It's been more than a little while.
 Between [an amazing conference](http://funconf.com/), moving, and insane two weeks in europe I have been lax in getting code food bar back up and running.
 No longer.

-I love simple feeling meals.
+I love simple, well prepared, filling meals.
 Exotic courses and tasting menus are great but some times I just want a plate of simple well cooked meat.
 And Cafe Steinhof delivers.
 Good beer selection, very authentic Bavarian cuisine and amazing bread dumplings if you are a vegetarian.
 I think an awesome place to bring `CodeFoodBar` back to life.

 I'm still getting a feel for everyone's schedule for the coming month.
 Mondays do not work for this place.
-Right Now I'm thinking Thursday the 5th at around 7 but leave  a comment if you want to go and if needed days that work better for your schedule.
+Right Now I'm thinking Wednesday the 4th at around 7 but leave  a comment if you want to go and if needed days that work better for your schedule.

 ### Details:

 Code(Food, Bar) Meetup #5 at Cafe Steinhof<br />
-Monday, April 26th 7:30PM
+Wednesday, October 4th 7:00PM

 422 Seventh Ave., Brooklyn, NY 11215<br />
 at 14th St.<br />